emtiajium/vocabulary-flashcard-frontend/README.md

 -   `0.6.2`: UI/UX improvement: V2
 -   `0.6.1`: UI/UX improvement
 -   `0.6.0`: Introduced back icon (backward to the previous route)
--   `0.5.1`: Fixed left-right marking issue of add/edit vocab/definition
+-   `0.5.1`: Fixed left-right margin issue of add/edit vocab/definition
 -   `0.5.0`: Improved UI for the web app + Get it on Google Play
 -   `0.4.1`: Dark mode for the guest also
 -   `0.4.0`: Privacy policy + Landing page + HTTPS